-- notification from QQI of significant and serious failings of the provider; - allegations or concerns regarding serious breaches of immigration rules; - where the stated policies of the provider are not being adhered to, e.g. in the case of attendance monitoring and expulsion; - serious disruption to provision on which non-EEA students are enrolled, i.e. more than two consecutive days of classes not being provided.
+- notification from QQI of significant and serious failings of the provider; - allegations or concerns regarding serious breaches of immigration rules; - where the stated policies of the provider are not being adhered to, e.g. in the case of attendance monitoring and expulsion or the issuing of refunds; - serious disruption to provision on which non-EEA students are enrolled, i.e. more than two consecutive days of classes not being provided.
 In such cases the provider must notify ISD in the Department of Justice and confirm plans for the resumption of classes.
-Such plans must also be communicated to enrolled students; - serious concern regarding the ability of the provider to continue trading, e.g. non-payment of staff; non-provision of refunds to students in the specified timeframe; - where it becomes clear from examination data that students are being accepted onto programmes for which they are not academically prepared, or where they lack the language competency to complete their programme; - where the provider fails to co-operate with immigration authorities, including refusing to co-operate with an unannounced inspection; - failure to report in a timely manner incident(s) of student(s) failure to engage with programme(s), [i.e. sustained failure to complete course work, attend classes or sit exams].
+Such plans must also be communicated to enrolled students; - serious concern regarding the ability of the provider to continue trading, e.g. non-payment of staff; non-provision of refunds to students in the specified timeframe; - where it becomes clear from examination data that students are being accepted onto programmes for which they are not academically prepared, or lack the language competency to complete; - where the provider fails to co-operate with immigration authorities, including refusing to co-operate with an unannounced inspection; - failure to report in a timely manner incident(s) of student(s) failure to engage with programme(s), [i.e. sustained failure to complete course work, attend classes or sit exams].

-Note: The Department of Justice wishes to remind providers with programmes listed on the ILEP or applying to have new programmes listed that the information provided in the context of previous applications can be reviewed and verified by immigration authorities at any time.
+Note: The Department of Justice wishes to remind providers with programmes listed in the ILEP that the information provided in the context of previous applications can be reviewed and verified by immigration authorities at any time.
 Providers may be requested to reconfirm information and provide additional documents / information in this regard.